rewanalahmad/Python_Exercises/README.md

  For example, If the given integer number is 7536, the output shall be “6 3 5 7“, with a space separating the digits.

+🔟Calculate income tax for the given income by adhering to the rules below Taxable Income
+Rate (in%)
+First $10,000
+0
+Next $10,000
+10
+The remaining
+20

-🔟  Multiplication Table (1 to 10)
+1️⃣1️⃣ Multiplication Table (1 to 10)

 Print multiplication table from 1 to 10

-1️⃣1️⃣ Calculate Exponent
+ 1️⃣2️⃣Calculate Exponent

  Write a function called exponent(base, exp) that returns an int value of base raises to the power of exp.

 Happy Coding! 🎯